How Dangerous is Benzodiazepine Withdrawal?

 Treatment for Benzo Withdrawal

 Minor to moderate benzo withdrawal may be able to be treated by your prescribing physician.
 If the symptoms aren’t life-threatening or debilitating, you may be able to simply taper off benzos with no long-term effects or damage.
 When it gets to the point of addiction, however, benzodiazepine withdrawal can be more dangerous and require medically supervised detox.
-Detox for benzo withdrawal generally lasts around three to five days in an inpatient facility.
-During the process, doctors and nurses who are familiar with the benzo withdrawal cycle can help you overcome the worst of your acute symptoms.
-Detox for benzos or any other kind of drug withdrawal is generally covered under your private health insurance and should be followed up by behavioral to get to the root of anxiety disorder for which you or your loved one start taking pills in the first place.
+Detox duration for benzo withdrawal can vary, but it often takes place over several days to a week in an inpatient facility.
+During the process, doctors and nurses who are familiar with the Benzo withdrawal cycle can help you overcome the worst of your acute symptoms.
+Detox for Benzos or any other kind of drug withdrawal is generally covered under your private health insurance and should be followed up by behavioral to get to the root of the anxiety disorder for which you or your loved one started taking pills in the first place.

 You don’t have to let benzo withdrawal keep you from getting the help you need or living your life.
 Recovery Unplugged offers benzo detox at our facilities in Lake Worth, FL; Austin, TX; and Nashville, TN.
 We offer residential and outpatient rehab as well and are in-network with most major insurance companies.
 Contact us today to get the help you need.